 Finding the Best Places to Retire Since 2006!

-Overview: Thirty minutes east of the Snowy Mountains in southeastern Wyoming, Laramie sits under a looming sky on a grassy, windswept plain that is 7,163 feet above sea level.
+Overview: Thirty minutes east of the Snowy Mountains in southeastern Wyoming, Laramie sits under a looming, blue sky on a grassy, windswept plain 7,163 feet above sea level.
 The city is along Interstate 80 and near three national wildlife refuges (Banforth, Mortenson, and Hutton Lake).
-It started in the mid-1800s as a lawless tent city for railroad workers.
+It began as a lawless tent city for railroad workers in the mid-1880s.

 Downtown Laramie looks much as it did 125 years ago, with wide streets and eclectic brick storefronts.
+Restaurants generally serve meat and potato dishes, but vegans and vegetarians have a few choices, too.
 Neighborhoods have ranch ramblers, raised ranch ramblers and bungalows.
-Large retailers and grocers include Albertsons, Staples and K-Mart.
-Restaurants generally serve meat and potato dishes, but vegetarians have a few choices, too.
 Hiking, skiing, fishing, jeeping, camping, snowshoeing and more are all just a short distance away.

 Population: 33,000 (city proper)